Make the decision.

 Step 7 of 7

-What's making this hard?
+What's making this hard to let go of?

 Select the main challenges you're facing